novus/nvd3/README.md

 **Big thanks for nvd3-community for helping to maintain library and improve documentation**

 Latest version is 1.7.0 ( [view](https://github.com/nvd3-community/nvd3/tree/1.7.0/build) | [zip](https://github.com/nvd3-community/nvd3/zipball/1.7.0) | [tar.gz](https://github.com/nvd3-community/nvd3/tarball/1.7.0) )

 [View Examples](http://nvd3-community.github.io/nvd3/) | [NEW Documentation!](http://nvd3-community.github.io/nvd3/examples/documentation.html)

+** D3 Versioning Note **
+NVD3 should work with the latest d3.js (version 3.5), but I did notice that the interactive guideline tooltip was broken for d3.js 3.5.
+Changing it to d3.js 3.3.13 fixes it.
+This will need to be investigated.

 **1.7.0** Changes: